seunakintimehin/apigee-notebooks/README.md

 # Apigee Colab Notebooks

-This repo contains a collection of Colab notebooks which can be used to learn more about the Apigee Edge product.
+This repo contains Colab notebooks which can be used to learn more about the Apigee Edge product.

 Sign up for a free Apigee trial [here](https://apigee.com/about/cp/apigee-edge-free-trial).
 Learn more about Google Colab [here](https://colab.research.google.com/).